GlobalRadio/pytest-appium/README.md

     self.driver.find_element_by_android_uiautomator(selector)
 ```

-### Appium Driver Extensions
+### Appium Driver Extension Framework

 The base Appium [python-client](https://github.com/appium/python-client) `driver` supports base functions.
 We sometimes want to add extra functionality to this `driver` for individual platforms.

 We can transparently overlay extra Mixin's over the base `driver` object.
+This is available as the pytest fixture `appium_extended`.

 ```python
     from pytest_appium.driver.proxy.proxy_mixin import register_proxy_mixin